jqno/talks/_slides/enoughcs/src/talk.md

 ![](../images/tony-hoare.jpg){ .portrait }

 ::: small
-_"I call it my billion-dollar mistake.
-It was the invention of the null reference in 1965."_
+_"I call it my billion-dollar mistake.<br/>It was the invention of the null reference in 1965."_
 :::

 ::: notes